Local Offer - Assessment including Education, Health and Care Plans

 - Download (553KB - DOCX)

-Requesting additional funding at SEN support (enhanced) or an extension of the Early Intervention Allowance into reception (FS2)
+Requesting Additional Funding at SEN Support (enhanced) or an Extension of the Early Intervention Allowance in Reception (FS2)

-The following animations help parents to explain the EHCP process and its important relationship with the Person Centred Approach, visit: EHCP process animations.
+The Council for Disabled Children have produced the following animations for parents, to help explain the EHCP process and its important relationship with the Person Centred Approach.
+You can also view this simple flowchart produced by Doncaster SENDIAS service.

 - Download (147KB)